Explaining Budget Reconciliation: The Congressional Process and Impacts of Medicaid Changes on Older People

 Brian Lindberg is a Washington, DC-based advocate, policy educator, and lobbyist.
 He serves as a public policy advisor to several organizations, including the Gerontological Society of America and the National Association for Geriatric Education.
 Brian has served on many boards and advisory panels, including for the Institute of Medicine, CMS, NAIC, and the Planning Committee for the National Quality Forum (appointed by Vice President Gore).
 Currently, Brian serves on the Board of Visitors of the College of Public Health at Temple University.
 Brian worked in Congress for ten years on the House Select Committee on Aging and the Senate Special Committee on Aging.
 He holds a Bachelor of Social Work degree from Temple University and a Master’s degree in Management of Human Services from Brandeis University.
 He studied at the University of Stockholm’s International Graduate School.

-Natalie Kean, BS, JD
+Natalie Kean, JD

-irector, Federal Health Advocacy
+Director of Federal Health Advocacy

 Justice in Aging